anusha-murali/anusha-murali.github.io/np.md

 **Dominating Set**: Given an undirected graph $G = (V, E)$, a subset of vertices $D \subseteq V$ is called a **dominating set** if for every vertex $u \in V - D$, there is a vertex $v \in D$ such that $(u, v) \in E$.

 Informally, dominating set for a graph $G = (V, E)$ is a subset $D$ of $V$ such that every vertex not in $D$ is adjacent to at least one member of $D$.

+We can think of a dominating set as polices who have an eye on any node.
+The passages aren't important, so if one of them monitors a node via an edge, the other edges connected to that node may not be covered because the passages are not the concern of these polices.

 <p align="center">
 <img width="500" alt="22" src="https://github.com/anusha-murali/anusha-murali.github.io/assets/111596338/7a959e61-0812-4e97-af17-b23d79c4a826">